DOAJ/doaj/cms/pages/apply/guide.md

 ## Integrity and Ethics criteria

-When concerns regarding a journal or publisher's quality and publishing practices arise during our regular review process or are flagged by community members, such cases are escalated to the Journal Integrity and Ethics team.
+When concerns regarding a journal or publisher's quality and publishing practices arise during our regular review process or are flagged by community members, such cases are escalated to the Integrity and Ethics team.
 In addition to the normal application review, this investigation focuses on five key areas mentioned in detail in our [blog](https://blog.doaj.org/2025/01/16/inside-the-quality-team-part-1-how-we-preserve-quality-at-doaj/):

 - Presence of clear and reliable key information on the journal's website
 - Composition of the journal's editorial board